-- Several of PTAC's previous public meetings have addressed issues related to improving care coordination, care delivery model design, and primary and specialty care integration in Alternative Payment Models (APMs). - PTAC has deliberated on the extent to which 28 proposed physicianfocused payment models (PFPMs) met the Secretary's 10 regulatory criteria, including Integration and Care Coordination. - Many of these proposals raised issues and challenges regarding managing care transitions between settings.
+- PTAC has deliberated on the extent to which 28 proposed physician-focused payment models (PFPMs) met the Secretary's 10 regulatory criteria, including Integration and Care Coordination. - Many of these proposals described issues and proposed payment design solutions related to improving care transition management.